 “At first, they thought that Dionne made a hit and here comes her sister, like everybody’s sister does.
 But I can sing.
 Just give me a chance.
 When I get on stage, people don’t care whose sister I am.
 If I can’t sing.
 I’ll get off.”

 “I love Dionne, but she sure has made it hard for me.”

 Still, Dee Dee doesn’t want to change her name.
 “Not after five years, I’m not.
 It took Eva Gabor a long time to make it, but she made it.”

-Dee Dee recorded ‘Alfie’ before Dionne did, when she was on a performing tour of gambling houses in northern England and Cilla Black had a hit with the song there.
+Dee Dee recorded ‘Alfie’ before Dionne did (May, 1966), when she was on a performing tour of gambling houses in northern England and Cilla Black had a hit with the song there.
 But it wasn’t released until long after Dionne’s – as a track on Dee Dee’s second album.

 “I fell in love with the song and thought it was written just for me.
 Turns out it was written just for my sister.”